anasmalik081/Complete-Data-Science-Materials/README.md

 # Complete-Data-Science-Materials
-This repository contains all of the materials required to learn Data Science.
+This repository contain all of the materials required to learn Data Science.